 It was always my dream to travel to South America.
-Last year I was able to make that dream into a reality.
+Last year, I was able to make that dream come true.

-Last summer, I graduated from university in Munich.
+Last summer, I graduated from the university in Munich.
 My boyfriend and I talked about taking a trip for a while.
 So… we finally started planning our dream trip to South America.
-But where to start and where to go?
+But, where to start and where to go?
 South America is huge compared to Europe.
-There are so many possibilities of places to go.
+There are so many possibilities and places to go.

 We started searching for interesting places and travel agencies.
 We came across the Ecuadorian tour operator, Gulliver Expeditions.
-We talked about our wishes of traveling in South America for 6 weeks.
-They offered us an interesting journey through Ecuador, Peru, Bolivia, and Chile.
+We talked about our desire to travel around South America for 6 weeks.
+They offered us an interesting journey through Ecuador, Peru, Bolivia and Chile.
 Thanks to their help, our trip was planned and ready to go in just two weeks.
 The flights were booked for December.

 We were so excited!

 Our first stop was the capital of Ecuador, Quito.
-After an exhausting 12-hour flight we arrived on the other side of the world and were welcomed by a driver for Gulliver Expeditions.
-From here our adventure began.
+After an exhausting 12-hour flight, we arrived on the other side of the world and were welcomed by a driver for Gulliver Expeditions.
+This is where our adventure began.

-Our journey lead us to the main attractions of Ecuador such as the indigenous market of Otavalo, the Cotopaxi National Park, the colonial city of Cuenca, the volcanic crater of Quilotoa, and the incredible Amazonian jungle.
+Our journey lead us to the main attractions of Ecuador, such as the indigenous market of Otavalo, Cotopaxi National Park, the colonial city of Cuenca, the volcanic crater of Quilotoa, and the incredible Amazon Jungle.
 We interacted with locals and were so happy to dive into this amazing, diverse country and culture.